ckf42/codelib/py/readme.md

 Requires `numpy`, `scipy`, and uses `MorseCodeDict.py`

+## djvu2rga

+A direct python port of [the djvu adapter](https://github.com/phiresky/ripgrep-all/discussions/166#discussioncomment-6435402) for [ripgrep-all](https://github.com/phiresky/ripgrep-all).
+Does not do any check on file type, permission, etc.

+Assumes `djvused` from [DjVuLibre](https://djvu.sourceforge.net/) (or other conforming tool) exists in the PATH.
+Probably can go with [python-djvulibre](https://pypi.org/project/python-djvulibre/) binding to make it standalone, but have not figured out how to build it on a Windows machine.

+Written as a package so you can install it with pipx.
+Should also work without installing if you make rga call python directly, but I am not bothered enough to check.

 ## expandMdMathMacro.py

 Read a `Markdown` file that uses math macros (stored as `json` format) and transform to plain math `KaTeX` math commands.
 Also allow transforming math commands with image links, or transform the file into a `HTML` file that can be rendered with `MathML` or GitHub-previewable `IPython` notebook.